ciromattia/kcc/README.md

 ### GUI

-Should be pretty self-explanatory, just keep in mind that it's still in development ;)
+Should be pretty self-explanatory, just keep in mind that it's still in development ;) While working it seems frozen, I'll try to fix the aesthetics later.
+Conversion being done, you should find an .epub and a .mobi files alongside the original input file (same directory)

 ### Standalone `comic2ebook.py` usage: